A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Best Time to Visit

-Monsoon season begins in May, last till August, even in October, light rainfalls in central and southern states.
+Monsoon season begins in May, lasts till August, and even in October, light rainfalls in the central and southern states.

 Warm clothes are strongly recommended.
-The first-class train is not air-conditioner carriages, windows are widely opened, even it’s closed wind finds its way into the carriage.
+The first-class train is not an air-conditioned carriage, the windows are widely opened, even if it’s closed, the wind finds its way into the carriage.
 It’s bizarrely cold.
-Passengers travel with thick-blankets.
+Passengers travel with thick blankets.
 I visited Myanmar in mid-January, Mandalay’s morning and evening are pleasant but Myitkyina is slightly cold.

 Getting Around Myanmar

 Myanmar Railways don’t have a website.
-Book ticket a few days before departure or buy it early morning on the departure date for first class.
+Book a ticket a few days before departure, or buy it early morning on the departure date for first class.
 For this trip, I did not pre-book tickets.
-I walked to the station’s ticket counter a few hours prior to train departure.
+I walked to the station’s ticket counter a few hours before the train departure.
 There is always a seat :).
 I did not try the sleeper class.
-Standard sleeper is a four-berth and two-berth compartments available on Yangon to Mandalay and Mandalay to Myitkyina requires advance booking.
-Special sleeper which is self-contained compartments only available on Yangon to Bagan.
+Standard sleeper is a four-berth and two-berth compartments available on Yangon to Mandalay and Mandalay to Myitkyina, requires booking.
+Special sleeper, which is a self-contained compartment only available on Yangon to Bagan.

 Tip: Travel with a roll of toilet paper, hand sanitizer or wipes, warm clothes, and a power bank for a pleasant journey.